 Bake both cakes on the same rack, and in the middle of the oven.
 DO NOT over bake the cake.
 The cake will be done when it springs back when you press down in the center, or when you insert a toothpick and it comes out clean.

-Go ahead and decorate your cake with as much berries on top as you like!
+Go ahead and decorate your cake with as many berries on top as you like!

 To Make Lemon Cream Cheese Frosting: